cberner/redb/docs/design.md

 the database to a savepoint the root of the b-tree is restored, and the snapshot of the page allocator is diff'ed against the currently allocated pages to determine which have been allocated since the savepoint was created.
 These pages are then queued to be freed, completing the rollback.

+Savepoints come in two varieties:
+1. Ephemeral.
+These savepoints are immediately deallocated when they are dropped
+2. Persistent.
+These savepoints are persisted in the database file and therefore across restarts.
+   They are stored in a table inside the system table tree.
+They must be explicitly deallocated.

 # Assumptions about underlying media
 redb is designed to be safe even in the event of power failure or on poorly behaved media.